-Interstate 95 South - Baltimore County
+Interstate 95 South - White Marsh to Rosedale

 The crossing of Gundpowder Falls follows to the west of Bradshaw and Gunpowder.
 Interstate 95 passes through another section of Gunpowder Falls State Park near the waterway.